Catalan Opening

-The Catalan Opening is a chess opening where White plays d4 and c4 and fianchettoes the white bishop on g2.
-A common opening sequence is 1.d4 Nf6 2.c4 e6 3.g3, although various other openings can transpose into the Catalan.
 The Encyclopaedia of Chess Openings (ECO) lists codes E01–E09 for lines with 1.d4 Nf6 2.c4 e6 3.g3 d5 4.Bg2; other lines are part of E00.

+Themes

 In the Catalan, White adopts a combination of the Queen's Gambit and Réti Opening.
 White combines the space-gaining moves d4 and c4 with g3, preparing to fianchetto the king's bishop.
 This places pressure mainly on the queenside while hoping to keep the white king safe in the long-term.
 The c4-pawn can become vulnerable, however, and White might have to sacrifice a pawn.